pts/movemetafs/README.txt

    possiblity of boolean search (i.e. searching for files matching a combination of tags)
--- copy search results to make backups or to create collections -- Searching is fast, because it uses a fulltext index.
+-- copy search results to make backups or to create collections -- attach textual descriptions to files, and read the description once the file is found
+-- Searching is fast, because it uses a fulltext index.
 -- After installation, movemetafs can be used on an existing filesystem
    instantly: there is no migration needed to make an existing filesystem usable with